 If you are wondering about how Wicca falls into this, Gerald Gardner around the 1950's brought Wicca to the public, and many contemporary Pagans embraced the practice.
 Although Wicca itself was founded by Gardner, he based it upon the old pagan faiths.
 So while Wicca may be the old ways reformed and reborn, not all Pagans are Wiccan.

-Wait your a man?
+Wait you're a man?
 I thought all witches (or whatever you call yourself) where women?

 So do Pagan's worship the devil or not?